brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 Download your inaugural Windows Server Administration or EventID Logs tool for PowerShell now and embark on managing like a seasoned pro!

 ## Prerequisites
-Before running the scripts here, ensure that the `Microsoft Log Parser utility` is installed on your system.
+Before running the EventLogs-Tools scripts here, ensure that the `Microsoft Log Parser utility` is installed on your system.
 Additionally, to fully leverage these scripts, you must have the ability to execute `PowerShell scripts (.PS1)`, specifically those utilizing the `Import-Module ActiveDirectory` command, especially on Windows 10 machines.
 This necessitates the installation of the `Remote Server Administration Tools (RSAT)`.

-To utilize the scripts in this repository, ensure you have the following prerequisites:
+**To utilize the scripts in this repository, ensure you have the following prerequisites:**

 - **Operating System Compatibility**: This collection is designed to be compatible with all versions of Windows Server released after the 2016 Standard edition and with Windows Workstation versions starting from Windows 10 (1507) onwards.
 - **PowerShell Version Requirement**: To utilize these scripts effectively, your system should be running PowerShell version 5.1 or later.